dsouths/happydentalapp/README.md

 5. After successful deployment message in the page top right corner click the button labeled 'Open app' and you can access live app.

+## Credits

+### Code

+I used the GoBarber app by LarisaLG as a basis & inspiration for my code, which was based on Gobarber template from the Figma Community site.
+I used this code as a basis and added a custom model to select preferred dentist.
+I used the design as inspiration & modified it more to my taste & a more suitable styling for a dental booking app.

+The structure and the code of the project were based on two walkthroughs by the Code Institute, which I found invaluable:

+  * Hello Django - I created CRUD functionalities using this walkthrough.
+  * From I think  therefore I blog -  I utilized confirmation messages code and also followed the site deployment steps as a reminder.

+Date picker field and minimum date validator taken from [here](https://gist.github.com/stasyao/99376eb0cf0ad3599f9737c421b5210e#part_4).

+I used Stack Overflow, Slack & Google for research into code functionalities and problem solving.

+### Content

+The site home page is based on the GoBarber app by LarisaLG who borrowed from the Figma community template.
+I changed the look of the home page & color palette used and tried to keep the rest of the pages in the same style.

+This project was inspired by the GoBarber app by LarisaLG, the Hello Django project and the I Think Therefore I Blog project.
+Website template from Gobarber app by LarisaLG & Figma community.
+As a source of inspiration for this project I used the real website [Truly Dental](https://trulydental.ie/).
+LarisaLG & Aleksey Konovalov's Readme.md file was used as a template for writing Readme.md